-The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2022 are shown in the following table.
-Since 2016 the smoothing approach outlined above has been adopted by the Authority for the non-funding employers.
-However, smoothing has now been completed for all schemes.
+The calculated Standard Contribution Rates for non-funding employers, inclusive of 33% ESCT, for the different schemes from 1 July 2023 are shown in the following table.

 Scheme Non-funding Employer contribution rates

-Armed Forces 15.9%
+Armed Forces 12.7%

-General 16.4%
+General 13.9%

-Police 15.0%
+Police 8.6%

 Prisons Service Nil

-For comparison the contribution rates for the 2021/22 year are 17.7% for the Armed Forces scheme, 16.2% for the General scheme, 15.9% for the Police scheme and nil for the Prisons scheme.
+For comparison the contribution rates for the 2022/23 year are 15.9% for the Armed Forces scheme, 16.4% for the General scheme, 15.0% for the Police scheme and nil for the Prisons scheme.

-The contribution rates for the Armed Forces and Police schemes have reduced due to changing membership characteristics.
+The contribution rates for the Armed Forces, General and Police schemes have reduced due to changing membership characteristics, the increased discount rate assumptions, and the change in the ESCT assumption, which has reduced from 39% to 33%.